smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 OCR supports multiple networking stacks. `P2P_NETWORKING_STACK` chooses which stack to use.
 Possible values are:

 - `V1`
-- `V1V2` - Runs both stacks simultaneously and tries V2 first before falling back to V1.
+- `V1V2` - Runs both stacks simultaneously.
+For each link with another peer, V2 networking will be preferred.
+If V2 does not work, the link will automatically fall back to V1.
+If V2 starts working again later, it will automatically be prefered again.
 This is useful for migrating networks without downtime.
+Note that the two networking stacks _must not_ be configured to bind to the same IP/port.
 - `V2`

 All nodes in the OCR network should share the same networking stack.